When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Oneida Air Full Size Dust Cyclone

 The solution?
-Much like a smaller shop vacuum system install a cyclone filter in-line of your tools and dust collector.
+Like a shop vacuum system, you can install a cyclone filter in line with your tools and dust collector.

 4-Inch Dust Collection Hose